The Hi-Lo Country: Cast

-Other appearances include musician Rose Maddox as Big Boy's Grandmother, rodeo announcer Bob Tallman as himself, and Chris O'Connell, Leon Rausch, Connie Smith, Marty Stuart, & Don Walser as the band.
+Other appearances include musician Rose Maddox as Big Boy's gGrandmother, rodeo announcer Bob Tallman as himself, and Chris O'Connell, Leon Rausch, Connie Smith, Marty Stuart, and Don Walser as the band.

 Reception

 The film was regarded by critics and film festivals as an example of the "classic" Western movie genre.

 Bob Graham of the San Francisco Chronicle said, "The traditional settings of Westerns are honored: the saloon, the dance hall, the rodeo, the cattle drive, the snowstorm.
 Hi-Lo is not only the name of the high-country flatlands where the story takes place, it is also a poker game, and that Western cliche is given a good spin, too."

-Stephen Holden of The New York Times said, "In its best moments the movie feels like an epic hybrid of Red River and The Last Picture Show."
+Stephen Holden of The New York Times said, "In its best moments, the movie feels like an epic hybrid of Red River and The Last Picture Show."

-The score by Carter Burwell, and the Western swing songs of Floyd Tillman, Vaughn Monroe, Eddy Arnold, Merle Travis, Tex Williams, and Hank Williams and sequence performances by Don Walser and Leon Rausch, were well regarded.
+The score by Carter Burwell, the Western swing songs of Floyd Tillman, Vaughn Monroe, Eddy Arnold, Merle Travis, Tex Williams, and Hank Williams, and sequence performances by Don Walser and Leon Rausch were well regarded.